h5p/h5p-cli/assets/docs/setup.md

 To use your own local library create a folder for it in the `libraries` directory.
 Its dependencies need to be present in the `libraries` folder.
 Otherwise they need to be set up separately.
 Please [find a library development tutorial](https://h5p.org/library-development) for details on that topic.
+An example library which corresponds to the "Hello World" tutorial can be found in `libraries/H5P.GreetingCard-1.0`.

 # Setup a library from github